 Public transportation is supplied by the county in the form of a two vehicle, appointment-based van service that operates Monday through Friday.

-All that said, most retirees that live in Dahlonega think they have struck retirement gold.
-The early prospectors may have left, but nearly everyone else that has come has wanted to stay, enjoying comfortable small town living just down the road from a vibrant American city.
+All that said, most retirees who live in Dahlonega think they have struck a bit of retirement gold.
+The early prospectors may have left, but nearly everyone else who has come has wanted to stay, enjoying comfortable small town living just down the road from a great American city.

 Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.
 KKN